Clourynth/D8300-Frequency-Limiter/README.md

 - You can also use apps like FKM or EX Manager to change frequency, but this is a magisk autoscript, so it will be much convenient.

 ## Requirements
-Should be working on all Snapdragon 8Gen2 Devices
+Should be working on all Dimensity 8300 Devices

 ## Disclaimer
 * I'm not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed (like it did for me...).